Gregory-Eales/hacker-net/README.md

 # hacker-net
-a reinforcement learning agent of the net hack learning environment
+a reinforcement learning agent for the net hack learning environment